Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-tkfbRxpk2m4.md

 ### Transcript

-> train loading are the plans to add an option to tell the train to hole at the station until the dock is full or do i need to place that on the qa qa qa quick over here i believe it's already there but i don't know the answer to that so, q a q a most of these questions like when it comes to like things i don't know it's mostly because like either we haven't made a decision either because it's somewhat of a new request that i haven't seen a lot of so i haven't like been able to check in with people, or it's because
+> train loading are the plans to add an option to tell the train to hole at the station until the dock is full or do I need to place that on the qa qa qa quick over here I believe it's already there but I don't know the answer to that so, q a q a most of these questions like when it comes to like things I don't know it's mostly because like either we haven't made a decision either because it's somewhat of a new request that I haven't seen a lot of so I haven't like been able to check in with people, or it's because
 >
 > [Music]
 >
-> did i say because we haven't gotten there like a lot of things like we don't know us in like we haven't decided yet that's the case for more of this it's the sort of like we'll see approach here
+> did I say because we haven't gotten there like a lot of things like we don't know us in like we haven't decided yet that's the case for more of this it's the sort of like we'll see approach here